Algebraic Winding Numbers: Auxiliary product formula for univariate polynomials

 \begin{defn} Let $P, Q, R, S \in \R[X]$ and $c \in \R$.
 We say that $c \in \R$ is a \emph{bad number} for $P, Q, R, S$, if $Q, S \ne 0$ and $c$ satisfies the following two conditions: \begin{itemize} \item $\val_c(P/Q) = \val_c(R/S) < 0$, \item $\val_c((PS+ QR)/QS) = 0$. \end{itemize} If $P, Q, R, S$ are clear from the context, we simply say that $c$ is a bad number. \end{defn}

 To illustrate this definition, $0$ is a bad number and 1 is not a bad number in Example \ref{ex:1}.

-In general, if $c$ is a bad number, then $Q, S \ne 0$ by definition but also necessarily $P, R, PS + QR \ne 0$.
-Note also that since bad numbers are necessarily roots of $Q$ and $S$, there is at most a finite number of bad numbers in $\R$.
+Note that if $c$ is a bad number, then $Q, S \ne 0$ by definition but also necessarily $P, R, PS + QR \ne 0$.
+Note also that since bad numbers are roots of $Q$ and $S$, there is at most a finite number of bad numbers in $\R$.

-We now state two results.
-The first one proves that the only cases where it is necessary to modify the auxiliary product formula is at bad numbers.
+Next result proves that the auxiliary product formula is valid when the endpoints of the interval are not bad numbers.

 \begin{proposition} Let $P, Q, R, S \in \R[X]$ with $P$ and $Q$ not simultaneously $0$ and $R$ and $S$ not simultaneously $0$, and $a, b \in \R$ with $a < b$.
 If $a$ and $b$ are not bad numbers, the auxiliary product formula (\ref{eqn_auxiliar})